georust/geojson/README.md

 [GeoJSON](http://geojson.org/) bindings for Rust

-This is my first Rust project, so be patient
+GeoJSON utilities for Rust.
+Licensed under version two of the Mozilla Public License.
+This is my first Rust project, so be patient.